 What is the format of a Company Registration Number?

-However, Companies House uses a special reference to distinguish between English and Scottish companies by allocating different prefix to the digits.
+However, Companies House uses a special reference to distinguish between English and companies house Scotland by allocating different prefix to the digits.
 For example, for the companies which are registered in Scotland.
 It will have prefix SC with the digits while for the companies which are registered in England and Wales will have eight digits.
 Companies registered in Wales don’t have any special reference number in their registration number to distinguish them from their English counterparts.
 However, they have an option to replace the word Limited or Ltd with either cyfngedig or cyf.

 CRNs are always 8 characters long.
 These can be either 8 digits or 2 letters followed by 6 digits.